 All participants are to stay with their ride/Sherpa groups on SOS days.
+These mountains are big and it can be easy to get lost or end up in the face of danger.
+In the snow many objects look the same so it is hard to distinguish landmarks.
 Remember to set an emergency meeting spot in case anyone in your group gets lost.
 Always have a trail map and follow the marked trails for your ability level.